7 ways to avoid Amazon Prime’s fee hike - NewsBreak

 If you sign up for either the Prime Student or the discounted membership now, you’ll receive the current pricing.
 When your membership renews next year, the price will move to the increased rates.
 If you already have either of the memberships, your price will increase on your next renewal date, starting after March 25, 2022.

-For those who don’t need all the bells and whistles, Amazon Prime includes, but still want free shipping, you don’t need a membership.
+For those who don’t need all the bells and whistles Amazon Prime includes, but still want free shipping, you don’t need a membership.
 Shipping is free as long as you order at least $25 of eligible items.
 Those items are denoted with “FREE Shipping” on the product page, according to Amazon.
-You won’t get unlimited free two-day shipping like Prime members, but your items may still arrive in a timely matter.The Super Bowl ads everyone is still talking about
+You won’t get unlimited free two-day shipping like Prime members, but your items may still arrive in a timely matter.UTAH STAYS: These Utah hotels are crowned best in the nation

-There is a separate membership for Prime Video, as well.
-Amazon is currently offering a 30-day free trial of Prime Video.
-Once your trial is up, it’ll cost you $8.99 a month.
-If you primarily use Amazon to order the same items, a Subscribe & Save membership may be a better value than Prime.
-With this membership, you can schedule regular deliveries of items and save up to 15% if you receive five or more products in one auto-delivery.
-What you can order is limited to specific household items, though.

 Amazon wasn’t the only service to increase its subscription fee this year.
 Netflix rolled out price hikes for all three of its subscription plans in early January.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.